 It was in the 1933 Pescara race program that the first reference to P3 was made.
 It is not known if this was ever an official factory reference, however, it was only logical that this single-seater would follow in the footsteps of the P1 and the P2.

 In 1934 the engine's bore was increased to 64mm this took the capacity up to 2900 cc and thus the foundation of the famous 2900 series of cars was born.
 The first confrontation between the German cars and the P3 came at Montlhery and Alfa Romeo scored a rousing one-two-three victory.
 However, the team could not hope to continue to beat the might of the thinly disguised government-backed German teams, races were becoming depressingly "Deutschland uber Alles".

-In 1935 Alfa Romeo increased the capacity yet again to 3.2 litres by increasing the bore to 71 mm, they also changed the braking system from rod operation to Ariston hydraulic brakes and springing was changed to Dubonnet type independent front suspension, the effect's of this were somewhat negated by the need to change from a four speed gear box down to a three speed gear box in order to handle the engines torque.
+In 1935 Alfa Romeo increased the capacity yet again to 3.2 litres by increasing the bore to 71 mm, they also changed the braking system from rod operation to Ariston hydraulic brakes and springing was changed to Dubonnet type independent front suspension, the effect's of this was somewhat negated by the need to change from a four-speed gearbox down to a three-speed gearbox in order to handle the engine's torque.
 It was in this car that Nuvolari took on the might of Germany and won.
 Some say he was driving a car with the 3.6 litre engine intended for the forthcoming Type C, some say a 3.5 others the 3.2.
 It does not matter; none of the German's had less than 4.0 litres.
 The 1935 German Grand Prix win was a truly grand finale for this most awesome of cars.